FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/build_chain_with_wsl_on_windows.md

 ![](../../../images/articles/build_chain_with_wsl_on_windows/run_deployed_contract.png)

-At this point, using Visual Studio to federate csharp on Windows-The local development of FICO by SDK has come to an end.
-About charp-For more information about the SDK, see the links at the beginning of this section.
+At this point, using Visual Studio in conjunction with csharp-sdk for local development of fisco on Windows is over.
+For other features of charp-sdk, see the link at the beginning of this section